Mike-Aniki/yt-dlp-hd/README.md

 Recent YouTube 4K videos are often delivered using AV1 or VP9 codecs, which may not play correctly in Playnite due to Windows Media Foundation limitations.

-This fork adds a user-friendly compatibility mode and optional smart H.264 auto-conversion.
+This fork adds a user-friendly compatibility mode and optional smart H.264 or H.265 auto-conversion.

 ## What This fork Version Adds